fabiangunzinger/blog/_posts/2021-03-27-vim-essentials.md

 - Transposing characters and lines: to correct "Thi sis", starting from the last letter, use `F<space>xp`; to swap the current with the subsequent line, use `ddp`.
 (As an alternative to `ddp`, which is useful to move lines up and down more flexibly, use `]e` from `vim-unimpaired` (see below).

+- Expression register: when we fetch the content of the expression register, Vim drops into command-line mode with a `=` prompt.
+When we enter Vim script and press `<CR>`, Vim will coerce the result into a string if possible and use it.

 Command             | Effect
 `"{reg}{cmd}`       | Make {cmd} interact with register {reg}